 What is stress eating and how to avoid it?

 What is stress and emotional eating?
 How are they connected?
+And what about how to avoid stress eating?

 I knew this comment was made with only one thought in mind.
 They looked at me seriously and said, “the best way to deal with temptation is to not present yourself with it.”